Felimartinez1/Age-Gender-Computer-Vision/README.md

 3. **Usage**: Use the provided Python script to load the trained model and perform age and gender estimation on your own facial images.

-## Model Training

-If you want to retrain the model on your own dataset or fine-tune it for specific tasks, you can find detailed instructions in the `train_model` directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.